KurioApp/jobs/README.md

 # PT Kurio - Jobs

-PT Kurio has 2 business units:
+PT Kurio has 2 major business units:

 - **Kurio** is a one-stop solution for user to explore, discover, and consume about various content from multi-publishers in the market.
 - **Endeus** is a digital platform for cooking, recipe, and food through "bite-sized" video-first content for the mobile generation with ease of use and design-oriented cooking platform.